-The distribution of electric current between the surface electrodes cannot be measured directly from an IPMC sample.
+The distribution of electric current between the surface electrodes of an IPMC sample cannot be directly measured.
 Nevertheless, it can be derived from the previous equations.
-As described in Section 3, it can analysed by its components depending on its effect to the bending motion.
-The current caused by ionic conductivity $i{C}(x,t)$, described by (17), is related to the behavior of charge q(x,t), actually producing the movement.
-The current caused by electrochemical electrode reactions $i_G(x,t)$, described by (3), only consumes energy but does not cause the bending motion.
-Both components of the current participate in determining of the distribution of voltage and the charge and hence, the bending movement of the actuator.
+As described in 'A Distributed Model of IPMC' section, it can be derived by analyzing the effects of its components to the bending motion.
+The current caused by ionic conductivity $i_C(x, t)$ , described by (17), is related to the behavior of charge q(x, t), actually producing the movement.
+The current caused by electrochemical electrode reactions $i_G(x, t)$ , described by (3), only consumes energy but does not cause the bending motion.
+Both components of the current jointly determine the distribution of voltage and the charge and hence, the bending movement of the actuator.